 This maintenance measure, first endorsed in 2012, assesses whether children age 6-9 years who are at moderate or high caries risk received sealants on a first permanent molar during the reporting year.
 The developer provided updated information from a Cochrane Review on the effectiveness of sealants; the results directionally support the recommendations from the American Dental Association (ADA) Sealant Guideline, which is being updated.
 Evidence-based clinical recommendations note sealants should be placed on pits and fissures of children's primary and permanent teeth once it has been determined the tooth, or the patient, is at risk of experiencing caries.
 Committee members asked for clarity about whether the measure specifications align with the evidence-specifically, a child who has received sealants on a permanent first molar in the target year does not necessarily assess whether the child has received the recommended sealants, which may have occurred in a prior year.
 The developer provided a performance range of 20 percent to 30 percent from CY 2010, indicating variation in sealant placement across programs.
 Although the Committee recognized that the measure is only now being widely implemented, they took note of the large gap, but requested that the developer provide more recent performance data as soon as possible.
 The Committee decided to forgo re-voting on the reliability of the measure because new testing information was not provided, which NQF's endorsement of maintenance policy permits.
 Instead, Committee members agreed to accept the votes for evidence, performance gap, and reliability from their previous evaluation of the measure.
 Committee members reiterated the need to clarify whether a child who has received the sealants has met the recommended guidelines.
 The Committee had concerns that the measure does not exclude children with previously sealed molars.
-Ultimately, the Committee did not recommend the measure for endorsement.
+Ultimately, the Committee did not recommend the measure for endorsement during the February 9 inperson meeting.
+Following the evaluation, the measure developer submitted a request for reconsideration.
+However, during the post-comment call on April 30, the Committee voted not to reconsider the measure.